treyhunner/treyhunner.github.com/source/_posts/2019-03-25-abusing-and-overusing-list-comprehensions-in-python.markdown

     return sum(n**2 for n in numbers)
 ```

-So in addition to the "can I copy-paste my way from a loop to a comprehension" check, there's another, fuzzier rule to consider:
+So in addition to the "can I copy-paste my way from a loop to a comprehension" check, there's another, fuzzier, check to consider: could your code be enhanced by a generator expression combined with an iterable-accepting function or class?

-> Any function or class that **accepts an iterable as an argument** *might* be a good candidate for **combining with a generator expression**.
+Any function or class that **accepts an iterable as an argument** *might* be a good candidate for **combining with a generator expression**.

 ## Use list comprehensions thoughtfully

+List comprehensions can make your code more readable (if you don't believe me, see the examples in my [Comprehensible Comprehensions][talk] talk), but they can definitely be abused.

 List comprehensions are a special-purpose tool for solving a specific problem.
-The `list` and `dict` constructors are an even more special-purpose tools for solving an even more specific problems.
+The `list` and `dict` constructors are **even more special-purpose tools** for solving even more specific problems.

-Loops are a more general purpose tool for times when you have a problem that doesn't fit within the realm of comprehensions or another special-purpose looping tool.
+Loops are **a more general purpose tool** for times when you have a problem that doesn't fit within the realm of comprehensions or another special-purpose looping tool.

-List comprehensions can make your code more readable (if you don't believe me, see the examples in my [Comprehensible Comprehensions][talk] talk).
-List comprehensions are easy to abuse though.
+Functions like `any`, `all`, and `sum`, and classes like `Counter` and `chain` are iterable-accepting tools that **pair very nicely with comprehensions** and sometimes **replace the need for comprehensions entirely**.

-Remember that comprehensions are for a single purpose: creating a new iterable from an old iterable, while tweaking values slightly along the way and possible for filtering out values that don't match a certain condition.
+Remember that comprehensions are for a single purpose: **creating a new iterable from an old iterable**, while tweaking values slightly along the way and/or for filtering out values that don't match a certain condition.
 Comprehensions are a lovely tool, but **they're not you're only tool**.
-Remember the `list` and `dict` constructors when you need them and remember `for` loops when your comprehensions get out of hand.
+Don't forget the `list` and `dict` constructors and always consider `for` loops when your comprehensions get out of hand.

 [article]: https://treyhunner.com/2015/12/python-list-comprehensions-now-in-color/ "List Comprehensions: Explain Visually"